-Droptica started as a typical software development company, with a group of web developers, who were working on the tasks at hand.
+Droptica started as a typical software development company, with a group of drupal developers, who were working on the tasks at hand.
 This could be a new website for a client or a new feature for an existing website.
-As most smaller companies, we managed ourselves as best as we could: doing what was the most important or urgent first.
+As most smaller Drupal agencies, we managed ourselves as best as we could: doing what was the most important or urgent first.
 This however only worked this far.

 Growth and changes

 Many changes have occurred both on the Drupal market and in Droptica in the last 2 years.